enlevo/diy-battery/README.md

 #### Cells
 The core of the battery.
 The cheapest options are across the globe, in China.
 [But it has its own risks](https://www.youtube.com/watch?v=EYqemUdIo08).
 Some cells in Alibaba, Aliexpress or Banggood are ridiculously cheap.
 But most of the times it's too good to be true.
 So you have to be careful.

 There are infinite discussions about which Chinese brands are best or give the best bang for your buck.
-To keep it simple, and following DIYSolarForum's and Will Prowse's suggestions, try to stick to Grade A EVE (they're a Chinese manufacturer) cells.
+To keep it simple, and following DIYSolarForum's and Will Prowse's suggestions, try to stick to Grade A EVE LF280K (they're a Chinese manufacturer) cells..
 There are many sellers who sell EVE cells (not all are legitimate, watch out!) on the most common Chinese e-commerce sites (Alibaba, Aliexpress...).
 [Amy Wuan](https://diysolarforum.com/threads/amy-wan-vs-amy-zheng-whats-the-difference.36957/) has a great reputation in the forums and it's your safest bet (even if they mess up, they usually just send you a replacement package).

 Needless to say, you pay a wee more if you bet on Amy Wuan.
 You're essentially paying premium for the *safety* of having cheap Grade-A EVE cells.
 We took a *riskier approach*.
 We went for Exliporc as the seller, through Lillian Li.
 It's a bit more daring but people have ordered from them in the past and it's they seem to uphold a [satisfactory reputation](https://diysolarforum.com/threads/new-eve-lf280k-16s-build-from-exliporc.38130/).

 Here's hoping! :crossed_fingers:

+When purchasing, do ask for a photo of the cells QR Codes.
+They are extremely helpeful to verify if the cells are legit and Grade-A. [Here's a quick way of reading the cell QR Code](https://www.reddit.com/r/LiFePO4battery/comments/pujggt/how_to_quickly_identify_fake_lfp_battery_cells/).

 Don't forget to check the box when they arrive and run tests on the cells to check their health and true capacity.
 You can open disputes on Alibaba and try to score a refund (try to pay with credit card or Paypal for better protection).